entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 ```
 "You are your best thing."
 Toni Morrison
 ```
-This content collection is now ready to configure into a template.

 For a more in-depth look at creating content on Strapi, try the [Quick Start Guide](https://docs.strapi.io/developer-docs/latest/getting-started/quick-start.html) for a tutorial or the [Strapi user guide](https://docs.strapi.io/user-docs/latest/getting-started/introduction.html).

-### Configure the Strapi Config Widget
+### Configure the Strapi Instance
-The Strapi Config Widget must provide the Strapi Content Template, Strapi Content and Strapi Content List widgets with the application URL of the Strapi instance.
+The Strapi Config Widget provides the Strapi Content Template, Strapi Content and Strapi Content List widgets with the URL of the Strapi instance.
 The URL is managed from a single field entry, which must be defined prior to using the 3 dependent widgets.

 Follow the steps below to publish the Strapi Config Widget to a page and expose the Strapi URL.